This is when your adventure begins, meeting the group at the airport and taking an overnight flight to Beijing.

 Who can take part?

-All our trekking challenges are designed to suit people who are fit and have trained to take part - the fitter you are the more you will enjoy the adventure.
-We will walk approximately 12-14 kilometres per day (7-8 hours).
+This trek is challenging.
+All our trekking challenges are designed to suit people who are fit and have trained to take part – the fitter you are the more you will enjoy the adventure.
+We walk approximately 12-18 kilometres (5-7 hours) per day.

 Will I need specialist kit?